Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 /* COUNT AND COUNT DISTINCT
 Retrieve counts within the time boundary
 COUNT - Count of all values
-COUNT DISTINT - Count of unique values
+COUNT DISTINCT - Count of unique values
 Counts can work with both varchar and numeric data types */
 SELECT TAGNAME || '~COUNT_1HOUR' AS TAGNAME, TO_TIMESTAMP_NTZ('2024-01-01 01:00:00') AS TIMESTAMP, COUNT(VALUE) AS VALUE